Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Edge Attribution Calculation in Att-GNNs

-We make several observations from the computation tree: \begin{enumerate}[{\bf (O1)}] \item Identical edges can appear multiple times in the computation tree.
-For example, edge $e_{40, 27}$ in~\cref{subfig:infectiondatasetexample} appears twice in~\cref{subfig:infectiondatasetcomputationgraph}. \item Nodes do not appear uniformly in the computation tree.
+\paragraph{Design Principles.} We begin by making several observations from the computation tree: \begin{enumerate}[{\bf (O1)}] \item Identical edges can appear multiple times in the computation tree.
+For example, edge $e_{40, 27}$ in Figure~\ref{subfig:infectiondatasetexample} appears twice in Figure~\ref{subfig:infectiondatasetcomputationgraph}. \item Nodes do not appear uniformly in the computation tree.
 Specifically, nodes that are $k$-hops away from the target node do not exist in depth $k'$ for $0 < k' < k$ (\textit{e.g.,} node 70 appears only at depth 2 while node 40 appears three times). \item The graph attention layer always includes self-loops during its feed-forward process. \end{enumerate}

-Based on the above observations, we would like to state two design principles that must be reflected when building the edge attribution function $\Phi$.
+Based on the above observations, we would like to state two design principles that are desirable when designing the edge attribution function $\Phi$.

-\begin{enumerate}[{\bf (P1)}] \item Proximity effect: Edges within closer proximity to the target node tend to highly impact the model's prediction compared with faraway edges, since they \textbf{tend to appear more frequently} in the computation tree. \item Contribution adjustment: The contribution of an edge in the computation tree should be \textbf{adjusted} by its position. ({\it i.e.}, depth in the tree) \end{enumerate}
+\begin{enumerate}[{\bf (P1)}] \item Proximity effect: Edges within closer proximity to the target node tend to highly impact the model's prediction compared with distant edges, since they \textbf{are likely to appear more frequently} in the computation tree. \item Contribution adjustment: The contribution of an edge in the computation tree should be \textbf{adjusted} by its position ({\it i.e.}, other edges in the path towards the root). \end{enumerate}

-By these standards, we look again at the attention weights in~\cref{subfig:infectiondatasetcomputationgraph}.
+By these standards, we revisit Figure~\ref{subfig:infectiondatasetcomputationgraph}.
 We first see that edges close to the target node such as $e_{40, 27}$ appear twice, whereas distant edges such as $e_{70, 40}$ appear only once (\textbf{P1}).
-Additionally, for the attention weights from the last graph attention layer (\textit{i.e.,} edges connecting nodes at depth 1 to the root node), each edge tends to have roughly the value of 0.25 for the attention weights.
-In consequence, the information flowing from the first graph attention layer (\textit{i.e.,} edges connecting leaf nodes to nodes at depth 1) will be diminished by $0.25$ as it reaches the root node (\textbf{P2}).
+Moreover, we empirically show that this principle ({\bf P1}) holds in most real-world datasets (refer to Appendix~\ref{appendix:proxitmityeffectexperiment}).
+Additionally, for the attention weights from the last graph attention layer (\textit{i.e.,} edges connecting nodes at depth 1 to the root node), each edge tends to have roughly the value of $0.25$ for the attention weights.
+In consequence, the information flowing from the first graph attention layer (\textit{i.e.,} edges connecting leaf nodes to nodes at depth 1) will be diminished by roughly $0.25$ as it reaches the root node (\textbf{P2}).